splatlab/debgr/README.md

 ```

  Following are the argumenrs to debruijn_graph:
- - file: "filename" or name of the first file in the directory
+ - file: "filename" if only one file is used with "main" or name of the first file in the directory if a directory is used with "main"

 Contributing
 ------------